yihan1998/yihan1998.github.io/_posts/2024-03-11-linux-syscall-301.md

 This doesn't seem like an ordinary defination of a function, so what is `SYSCALL_DEFINE3` macro and how does the Linux Kernel turn the above definition into `__x64_sys_read` in the syscall table?

-Let's begin with `SYSCALL_DEFINE<#>` macro in `/include/linux/syscalls.h`.
+Let's begin with `SYSCALL_DEFINE<n>` macro in `/include/linux/syscalls.h`.
 The purpose of this macro is to define a format of syscall handler within the Kernel.
-As we mentioned in the previous article, the `<#>` here stands for the number of arguments that this syscall handler takes.
+As we mentioned in the previous article, the `<n>` here stands for the number of arguments that this syscall handler takes.
 Although there is no restriction on the number of arguments for a C function, a caller on the `x86_64` architecture can use at most 6 registers for argument passing to the callee, which are `%rdi, %rsi, %rdx, %rcx, %r8, %r9` in left-to-right order.
-Therefore, the `<#>` in `SYSCALL_DEFINE<#>` macro ranges from 0 to 6 on `x86_64`.
-Here is the definition of the series of `SYSCALL_DEFINE<#>` macro:
+Therefore, the `<n>` in `SYSCALL_DEFINE<n>` macro ranges from 0 to 6 on `x86_64`.
+Here is the definition of the series of `SYSCALL_DEFINE<n>` macro:

 ```c
 #define SYSCALL_DEFINE_MAXARGS	6